datashield/puppet-datashield/README.md

 installs a fireware on the server machine and only opens the ports required by datashield to operate. `$mysql` installs a mysql database server on the machine, similarly `$mongodb` installs a mongodb server on the machine.
 For the MySQL install there are `$mysql_root_password`, `$mysql_user` and `$mysql_pass` variables.
-These set the root MySQL password and create a MySQL user / password for the MySQL opal tables creation.
+These set the root MySQL password and create a MySQL user / password for the MySQL opal database creation.
 For the mongoDB install there are the variables `$mongodb_user` and `$mongodb_pass`.
 These create a user with root access to the mongoDB database server. `$remote_mongodb` is true if there is a remote mongodb server that opal needs to connect to. `$remote_mongodb_url`, `$remote_mongodb_user`, `$remote_mongodb_pass` are then the URL, the username and the password of the remote database server. `$remote_mysql`,